 Since the solar generator does not produce any exhaust gases, you can use them indoors, in a tent, or even in a car without worry.

-Although some solar generators get very large and heavy, you can set them in a permanent place and run your solar panel wires to exterior mounted panels to avoid moving it each time you need to recharge it.
+Although some solar generators get very large and heavy, you can set them in a permanent place and run your solar panel wires to exterior-mounted panels to avoid moving them each time you need to recharge.

-While there are many different pros and cons to each, it’s going to come down to how much power you need and what you will be needing it for.
+While there are many pros and cons to each, it comes down to how much power you need and what you need it for.

 Last update on 2020-10-19 Affiliate links & images from Amazon Product Advertising API